 Bio: Suzanne transferred to UF at the beginning of her junior year of undergraduate and enrolled in the graduate program in 2017.
 She has a diverse background in physics, with work experience in a biophysics experiment lab, a condensed matter experiment lab, and a high energy experiment group.
 She enjoys reading, hiking, and playing the piano.

 Research Interests: Jake is performing a precision measurement of the Higgs boson mass using 2016-2018 (Run2) data collected from the CMS detector and looking for evidence of new particles which may be produced through exotic Higgs boson decays.

 Bio: Jake grew up in Jacksonville, FL, earned a Bachelor’s degree in chemistry from UF in 2011, and joined the UF physics graduate program in 2016.
-Fun fact: he met his wife, Suzanne, in Prof. Pierre Sikivie’s quantum mechanics class – talk about romantic!
-Jake is grateful to “pay it forward” by mentoring fellow grad students.
-What gets him jittery with excitement?
-Programming, life hacks, board games, and hiking on mountains.
+Fun fact: he met his wife, Suzanne, in Prof. Sikivie’s quantum mechanics class – talk about romantic!
+Jake is grateful to “pay it forward” by helping organize the PGMP.
+Jake enjoys adages, exercise, programming, board games with friends, and hiking on Coloradan mountains.

 Office Phone: 352-392-1668

 Advisor: Purushottam Dixit

 Research Interests: There are many ways in which one can use physics to think about biological problems.
 If we look at the cellular system we can imagine that there are many parameters that determine its behaviour, and if we examine real data we will find that this “determination” is not fully deterministic, but probabilistic.
 I am currently interested in figuring out the underlying distribution of those parameters that are relevant to a certain biological signalling model pathway.
 I am also interested in machine learning and information theoretic application to biological problems.